Keerthanaashok1/MovieExplorerApp/README.md

 ## ✨ Recent Enhancements

-We’ve made the app smarter, faster, and easier to navigate.
-Here are the latest feature updates:

 ### 🧾 MyList Page
 - ➖ **Remove Button**: Users can now directly remove movies from their saved list with a single tap on the **"Remove"** button next to each item.